 From 2015 European nationals have also been required, in most cases, to produce permanent residence documents as part of the evidence supporting an application for British citizenship.

-Following a referendum held in the UK on 23 June 2016, the UK is due to leave the EU on 30 March 2019.
-The Government says that there will be a “transition period” until 30 June 2021 during which EEA nationals will be able to apply for permission to stay in the UK under the domestic Immigration Rules.
+The Government says that there will be a “transition period” until 30 June 2021 (if there is a deal) or 31 December 2020 (if there is no deal) during which EEA nationals will be able to apply for permission to stay in the UK under the domestic Immigration Rules.

 Find out more about the following applications:

 - Family permit (entry to the UK for non-EEA family members)

 - Residence Card

 - Permanent Residence

 - Family members of British citizens: “Surinder Singh” cases